nus-mmsys/QUETRA/README.md

 ## Implementation Code

+* Implementation code is available in code directory.
 * Algorithm files are prepared for implementation in `Dash.js v2.1.1` but can be implemented in different versions as well.
 * The default varibale provided by Dash.js are not kept intact.
 * These files can be implemented in the same way as BolaRule.js in the folder *dash.js/src/streaming/rules/abr/*